Skip to content

 All You Need to Know Before Heading to Scotland, Things to Do, Not to Do, and Brilliant Advice

-You can’t be going after the best Santorini sightseeing places, without making a stop at the Alt-Thera.
-The ancient city of Old Thera on the mountain Mesa Vouno is one of the most important archaeological sites of Santorini and one of the most interesting Santorini sights.
+You can’t visit the best Santorini sightseeing places without stopping at Alt-Thera.
+The ancient city of Old Thera on the mountain Mesa Vouno is among the most important archaeological sites and the most interesting Santorini sights.

 Named after the ancient ruler Theras, the city was inhabited from the 9th century BC to the 8th century.
-There are still-preserved ruins of the Agora (main square) on the city like a large columned hall, a theater, several temples, several private houses as well as a Roman bath complex.
-The remains testify to the heyday of Alt Thera and its importance in Hellenistic times.
+The city’s Agora (main square) still has well-preserved ruins, including an enormous columned hall, a theatre, several temples, several private houses, and a Roman bath complex.
+The remains testify to Alt Thera’s heyday and its importance in Hellenistic times.

 Explore the Santorini World-Famous Wine

-The island of Santorini has always been a premium wine-growing region and specializes in the production of dry white wines and sweet wines, but that doesn’t mean you can’t find some high-quality red wines too.
+The island of Santorini has always been a premium wine-growing region specialising in producing dry white and sweet wines, but that doesn’t mean you can’t find some high-quality red wines, either.
 More than 1500 hectares of land on the island are used for wine growing.

-The grape varieties grown on the volcanic soil are characterized by a high aromatic density and a fresh, slightly earthy-vegetable flavor.
-The Assyrtiko grape variety occupies the majority of the cultivated area and the sweet dessert wine Vinsanto.
-Unlike in France, Italy, or the rest of Greece, the vines do not grow upwards in Santorini, instead, they are flat in a kind of braided system and sometimes look like baskets or rings or Kouloura as the locals call it.
+The grape varieties grown on the volcanic soil are characterized by a high aromatic density and a fresh, slightly earthy-vegetable flavour.
+The Assyrtiko grape variety occupies most of the cultivated area, and the sweet dessert wine Vinsanto.
+Unlike in France, Italy, or the rest of Greece, the vines do not grow upwards in Santorini.
+Instead, they are flat in a braided system and sometimes look like baskets or rings or Kouloura, as the locals call it.
 In this way, they defy wind and weather.

-Among the most popular wineries are Vassaltis Vineyards, the small Hatzidakis Winery, and Gavalas Winery.
-And of course, you can also get to know Santorini’s wineries on a guided island tour.
+The most famous wineries are Vassaltis Vineyards, the small Hatzidakis Winery, and Gavalas Winery.
+And, of course, you can also get to know Santorini’s wineries on a guided island tour.
 You’ll find a variety of wineries on the island that are open for tours and wine tastings.
 Some also have a museum with them that shows the wine-making history of Santorini.

-All tours are led by experienced Greek oenologists, who offer guests a tour that is tailored to what they want to eat and drink.
+All tours are led by experienced Greek oenologists, who offer guests a tour tailored to their tastes in food and drink.
 One of the most famous tours is the “History and Wine Route,” where you can discover the island’s history and past while enjoying a crisp volcanic wine.

 Museums on Santorini

-There are tons of great museums to visit while you are on Santorini.
+There are tons of great museums to visit while you are in Santorini.
 The first of which is the Museum of Prehistoric Fira/Thera.
-The museum houses ancient artifacts from various excavations from all over Santorini.
-It was built on the ruins of a church that was destroyed during the 1956 Amorgos earthquake.
+The museum houses ancient artefacts from various excavations from all over Santorini.
+It was built on the ruins of a church destroyed during the 1956 Amorgos earthquake.

-The collections of the museum include pottery, jewelry, sculptures, paintings, and various ritual objects.
-Some of the pieces that are not to be missed: The Kastri group of objects and the Middle Cycladic pottery.
+The museum’s collections include pottery, jewellery, sculptures, paintings, and ritual objects.
+Some pieces that are not to be missed are the Kastri group of objects and the Middle Cycladic pottery.

-Next on the museum lists is the Lignos Folklore Museum.
+Next on the museum list is the Lignos Folklore Museum.
 The museum is located in a cave house built in 1861 in Fira.
-You can explore the museum with exhibits such as the traditional winery with a wine press, antique utensils, barrels, and treading vats.
+You can explore the museum’s exhibits, such as the traditional winery with a wine press, antique utensils, barrels, and treading vats.

-Other exhibits include traditional workshops for carpenters and shoemakers, and a historical archive full of lithographs, manuscripts, and books.
-The art gallery at Lignos Folklore Museum is full of works by famous artists from around the world who were inspired by Santorini; in addition to these works, visitors can see many historical images of life on the island.
+Other exhibits include traditional workshops for carpenters and shoemakers and a historical archive of lithographs, manuscripts, and books.
+The art gallery at Lignos Folklore Museum features works by famous artists from around the world who Santorini inspired; in addition to these works, visitors can see many historical images of life on the island.

 Another museum you should consider visiting is the Museum of Minerals and Fossils.
-For over 10 years, the Museum of Minerals and Fossils in Perissa has been the center of attention when it comes to minerals and fossils from Greece and the rest of the world.
+For over 10 years, the Museum of Minerals and Fossils in Perissa has been the centre of attention for minerals and fossils from Greece and the rest of the world.
 Among the exhibits is a rare collection of minerals from Lavrio and other original treasures dating back over 1.5 billion years!
-That’s right, BILLION, not a million!
+That’s right, a BILLION, not a million!

-In there, you will be able to see rare and ancient plant fossils from olive trees and palms, showing the evolution of plants in the Aegean and Europe.
+The museum houses rare and ancient plant fossils from olive trees and palms, which show the evolution of plants in the Aegean and Europe.
 Exploring the museum is a fun activity for the whole family.

-You want to know how good the wine on Santorini is; well, let’s put it this way.
-The wine is so good that it deserved its own museum!
-Santorini is famous for its delicious wines, and there is no better place for you to understand the history of the region’s winemaking than at the Santorini Wine Museum.
+You want to know how good the wine on Santorini is; let’s put it this way: The wine is so good that it deserves its museum!
+Santorini is famous for its delicious wines, and there is no better place to understand the history of the region’s winemaking than at the Santorini Wine Museum.

-You can take a personal tour of the extraordinary natural cave that houses the museum.
-It is six meters underground and offers you the opportunity to see the evolution of wine production on Santorini.
+You can personally tour the extraordinary natural cave that houses the museum.
+It is six meters underground and allows you to see the evolution of wine production in Santorini.
 Local tour guides and audio guides ensure that you get the most out of the experience, and the tour ends with a ritual wine tasting at the winery.

-Tip: If you are looking for a traditional Greek experience, then you should attend the delicious buffet on Friday night with live entertainment, costumes, and Greek dancing.
+Tip: For a traditional Greek experience, attend the delicious buffet on Friday night, which features live entertainment, costumes, and Greek dancing.

 Olive Oil Tasting….
 Yes, please!

-It would be a shame to make it to Santorini without going for a nice Olive Oil Tasting…you just can’t!
-The experience gets you up close and personal with one of Greece’s most famous products: Olive Oil.
+It would be a shame to make it to Santorini without going for an excellent Olive Oil Tasting…you just can’t!
+The experience gets you close and personal with one of Greece’s most famous products: Olive Oil.

-This is the best way to explore the famous Greek olive oil and learn about the roots and history of six different olive oils from the island and how the oil plays an important role in the Mediterranean diet.
+This is the best way to explore the famous Greek olive oil, learn about the roots and history of six different olive oils from the island, and see how the oil plays a vital role in the Mediterranean diet.

-Many places offer olive oil tastings on Santorini, choose the closest to where you are staying and go for it.
-It is definitely one of the top things to do while visiting Santorini.
+Many places offer olive oil tastings in Santorini, so choose the closest to your stay and go for it.
+It is one of the top things to do while visiting Santorini.

 Argyros Mansion

-The Argyris Mansion with its old-world beauty and charm will take you back to the life of the glamorous and wealthy residents of 19th century Santorini.
-The property is in excellent condition and not only shows you the architecture and furnishings of a bygone era but also features many works of art and unique furniture.
+The Argyris Mansion, with its old-world beauty and charm, will take you back to the life of the glamorous and wealthy residents of 19th-century Santorini.
+The property is in excellent condition, shows you the architecture and furnishings of a bygone era, and features many works of art and unique furniture.

-The historic house is privately owned but open to the public, and there are many fun and friendly guides who can give you interesting tours with little details about Argyros.
-One of the best aspects of the villa is the special wine tasting room of Canava Avantis; It has a fantastic ambiance and is filled with excellent wines to enjoy.
+The historic house is privately owned but open to the public, and many fun and friendly guides can give you exciting tours with little details about Argyros.
+One of the best aspects of the villa is the wine-tasting room in Canava Avantis.
+It has a fantastic ambience and is filled with excellent wines to enjoy.

 Oh, Those Beautiful Black Beaches Though!

-Santorini is a volcanic island, this is clear in the rugged landscape, the ubiquitous volcanic crater, and also in the beaches.
-There are no classic golden, fine sandy dream beaches here.
-On Santorini, you can expect black pebble sand beaches with a crystal clear, clean sea.
+Santorini is a volcanic island, evident in the rugged landscape, the ubiquitous volcanic crater, and the beaches.
+There are no classic golden, fine, sandy dream beaches here.
+On Santorini, you can expect black pebble sand beaches with crystal clear, clean seas.

-You can find the famous black beaches on the east side of the island, where it is shallower.
+The famous black beaches are shallower on the east side of the island.
 We recommend the beaches in the resorts of Kamari and Perissa.
-Both beaches are large and have a good tourist infrastructure.
+Both beaches are large and have good tourist infrastructure.

 Saving the best for last, the one and only…Red beach!
-The famous Red Beach stretches along Santorini’s south coast, about 12 km southwest of the capital Fira.
-It is probably one of the most beautiful and interesting beaches on the island and in the whole world!
+The famous Red Beach stretches along Santorini’s south coast, about 12 km southwest of Fira’s capital.
+It is probably one of the most beautiful beaches on the island and in the world!

 The beach owes its name to the surrounding red rocks.
-It is formed by a narrow coastal strip covered with dark volcanic sand and pebbles, running along the steep rocky wall.
-The beach is truly fascinating with its beautiful palette of contrasting colors of red rocks, black pebbles, or blue sea surface.
-Red beach is located on the downwind side of high rocks and is a popular place for snorkeling, due to the rich underwater world.
+It is formed by a narrow coastal strip covered with dark volcanic sand and pebbles along the steep rocky wall.
+The beach is truly fascinating with its beautiful palette of contrasting colours: red rocks, black pebbles, and blue sea surface.
+Red Beach is located on the downwind side of high rocks and is famous for snorkelling due to the rich underwater world.

 Among the locals on Santorini, the Red Beach is also called Kokkini Ammos.
-There are many cafes and restaurants at the beach, which attract tourists from all over the world with an impressive view over the sea.
-Enjoy the unique red beach and make sure to snap good photos as much as you can!
+Many cafes and restaurants at the beach attract tourists worldwide with an impressive view of the sea.
+Enjoy the unique red beach, and make sure to snap as many good photos as you can!

-One can easily see why Santorini is on the top list of best places for vacation, the island truly has the best of almost everything!
-From its beaches to the villages, and the museums, Santorini is a must-visit!
+One can easily see why Santorini is on the top list of best places for vacation.
+The island truly has the best of almost everything!
+Santorini is a must-visit from its beaches to the villages and the museums!

 Leave a comment